about us

 A note from our Founder.

 Kindful was born from both lived experience and years of research, teaching, and clinical work.
 In my late teens, I was diagnosed with a chronic illness that reshaped my life.
-During a long and uncertain recovery, I discovered self-compassion.
-While painfully unfamiliar at first, it slowly became a daily practice - one that fundamentally changed the way I treat myself, especially in moments of struggle.
+During a long and uncertain recovery, I discovered the profound importance of genuine compassion - something that came easily for others, but less so for myself.
+While creating authentic self-compassion felt painfully unfamiliar at first, it slowly became a daily practice that fundamentally changed how I relate to myself, especially during moments of struggle.

 But self-compassion is only part of the picture.
-As a therapist and academic with a deep commitment to social justice, I’ve long wrestled with how to keep showing up for others in a way that’s personally sustainable.
-For me, intentionally cultivating compassion for others has been key - it helps me stay open in the face of suffering, care for myself without shutting down, and to act in the world without burning out.
+As a therapist and academic with a deep commitment to social justice, I've long wrestled with how to keep showing up for others in a way that's personally sustainable.
+For me, understanding the practice of compassion within the broader science human connection has been transformative - it helps me stay open in the face of suffering, maintain secure attachment with myself while caring for others, and engage meaningfully in the world without burning out.

-At Kindful, we teach compassion as a practice: real, learnable, and grounded in both science and lived experience.
-We believe that when we relate to ourselves and others with kindness, clarity, and courage, we create the conditions for real and lasting change.
+At Kindful, we teach connection as a practice: real, learnable, and grounded in both science and lived experience.
+We believe that when we cultivate authentic relationships with ourselves and others - marked by safety, attunement, and mutual recognition - we create the neurological and social conditions for real and lasting change.

-We're here to support you, whether you're navigating personal challenges, working in a helping profession, or simply seeking a more meaningful way to be in the world.
-Everything we offer is rooted in research and enriched by real life - designed to help you reconnect with yourself, with others, and with what matters most.
+We're here to support you, whether you're navigating personal challenges, working in a helping profession, or simply seeking more meaningful ways to belong in the world.
+Everything we offer is rooted in attachment theory, social neuroscience, and interpersonal research, then enriched by real life - designed to help you reconnect with yourself, with others, and with what matters most.

 Associate Professor Amy Finlay-Jones